Bamberry History, Family Crest & Coats of Arms

-Where did the English Bamberry family come from?
-What is the English Bamberry family crest and coat of arms?
-When did the Bamberry family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Bamberry family history?The ancestors of the name Bamberry date back to the days of the Anglo-Saxon tribes of Britain.
+The ancestors of the name Bamberry date back to the days of the Anglo-Saxon tribes of Britain.
 The name is derived from their residence in Banbury, a town in the county of Oxfordshire.

 The surname BamBerry was first found in Oxfordshire, at Banbury, a market town and civil parish on the River Cherwell, now in the Cherwell District.
 The place name dates back to the Domesday Book of 1086 where it was first listed as Banesberie but a Saxon chieftain is said to have built a stockade there as early as the 6th century.
 Literally, the place name means "stronghold of a man called Ban(n)a," from the Old English personal name + "burh."
 Banbury Castle was built in 1135 by Alexander, Bishop of Lincoln, in a motte and bailey design.
 King Stephen claimed the castle in 1139 but later that year he returned it to the bishop.
 Archeological digs in the 1970s confirmed that it was rebuilt between 1225 and 1250.
 In 1648, it was demolished and stones from the castle were later used to build houses in the town.

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Bamberrys to arrive on North American shores:

 Bamberry Settlers in United States in the 19th Century